HanzaPS/DataKind_Y25_FIN_INCL/README.md

 DIS_TYPE_EDU_LVL.csv: disb type, education level DDW-0000C-29 : c-29 disabled population by type of disability, educational level and sex - 2011
+Note: 1.
+'Literate' includes figures for 'literates without educational level' and 'educational levels not classifiable'.
+         2. 'Matric or secondary but below graduate' includes 'non-technical and technical diploma' and 'certificate not equal to degree'.

 GEN_WORK.csv: general_ work vs education